Gustivus/LRS-Fib-Squeeze-/README.md

 ## Tunable Inputs

-**Important Note** Use 'Close Only Mode' to prevent future-peaking which will casue backtest integrity check trust failure during automation.
+⚠**Important Note** Use 'Close Only Mode' to prevent future-peaking which will casue backtest integrity check trust failure during automation.

 ### Core & Visualization
 | Input | Default | What it Does | Notes |